Table of Contents

 Obtaining your Client ID and secret

-To create new Client ID and secret, called an application, or view your existing RHSM API applications for your organization, visit the RHSM API keys page, linked at the bottom of this article.
+To create a new Client ID and secret, called an application, or view your existing RHSM API applications for your organization, visit the RHSM API keys page, linked at the bottom of this article.

 Only one RHSM API application is necessary for each organization, although some customers may choose to create multiple keys to hand out to application developers so that an individual key can be suspended without interrupting other developers.